Uncommon-Dev/TikShare/README.md

 If you dont have python and your lazy to download it, you can run the .exe file

 # Credits
-Credits to rya and ZayDev (Wizz1337) https://github.com/Wizz1337/TikTokMassBotting
+Credits to Dextoriy, rya , ZayDev (Wizz1337) https://github.com/Wizz1337/TikTokMassBotting

 # Preview